webdev-Julien/Lilja-Tours-v2.0/src/content/excurs__EN/Hvammsvik-with-transfer.md

   {
     src: "/pictures/excursions/hvammsvik-transfer/hvammsvik-transfer-card.webp",
     alt: "Women bathing in the Hvammsvík hot spring by a fjord",
-    title: "Book the Hvammsvæik Hot Springs with a bus transfer", }
+    title: "Book the Hvammsvík Hot Springs with a bus transfer", }
 pageCover:
   {
     srcPC: "/pictures/excursions/hvammsvik-transfer/hvammsvik-transfer-header-pc.webp",
     srcMobile: "/pictures/excursions/hvammsvik-transfer/hvammsvik-transfer-header-mobile.webp",
     alt: "Women bathing in the Hvammsvík hot spring by a fjord",
-    title: "Book the Hvammsvæik Hot Springs with a bus transfer", }
+    title: "Book the Hvammsvík Hot Springs with a bus transfer", }

 title1: "Hvammsvík hot springs – With transfer from Reykjavík"